Josi’s goal, 2 assists lead Predators past Blues 6-2 - NewsBreak

 Josi’s goal, 2 assists lead Predators past Blues 6-2

-NASHVILLE, Tenn. — — Roman Josi had a goal and two assists, and the Nashville Predators defeated the St. Louis Blues 6-2 on Thursday night to stop their five-game losing streak.
+NASHVILLE, Tenn.
+(AP) — Roman Josi had a goal and two assists, and the Nashville Predators defeated the St. Louis Blues 6-2 on Thursday night to stop their five-game losing streak.

 Michael McCarron, Zach Sanford, Tanner Jeannot, Ryan Johansen and Mikael Granlund also scored for the Predators, and Juuse Saros made 33 saves.